SparkResearchLabs/GirlsGoIT/Curriculum.md

 ### Redesign and Build

-As a logical continuation of the previous chapter, comes the following one.
-It starts with a feedback session of DB architecture That was designed in previous chapter by teams.
+This chapter comes as a logical continuation of the previous chapter.
+It starts with a feedback session of DB architecture that was designed in previous chapter by each team.
 There will be no presentation in this module.
-The main objective of it is to help participants create the correct architecture and start building it.
+The main objective is to help participants create the correct architecture and start implementing it.

-By the end of this session, participants have to:
+By the end of this session, participants will:

-1. Analyze each other's database architecture.
+1. Analyze each other's database architecture

-2. Have a clearly defined database architecture.
+2. Have a clearly defined database architecture

-3. Create the models that implement the needed functionalities for their projects.
+3. Create the models that implement the needed functionalities for their projects

 ### Framing and Design

 The following chapter starts the Front-end part of participants' projects.
-This session will be run by an experienced designer.

-During this session will be presented:
+The following concepts will be covered during this session:
-* Basics of UI and UX
+* Basics of User Interface (UI) and User Experience (UX)
 	- What UX is
 	- UI concepts and best practices
 * How to choose and combine resources (images, colors)